206: Ring of Terror

 See above note on Hart to Hart.

-Eat it boy, do it. –Don’t drool on me. –I’m gonna snag on you.
+Eat it boy, eat it. –Die, boy, die! –Don’t drool on me. –I’m gonna snag on ya; I’m gonna snag on ya.

 Snagging or snicker-snagging is the bullying practice of holding a victim down while dangling a glob of spit above him.
 Usually, the spit is sucked back in by the bully just before it falls.